Preventing Heat Illness in Young Athletes

 For events where there is a high risk of heat illness, medical personnel, including but not limited to an athletic trainer, is ideal.
 It is also important to have access to a method of quick cooling.
 This could be iced-down towels, or for fastest results, a body-sized tub or kiddie pool filled with ice and water.
 Taking steps to prevent and responding early to signs and symptoms of heat illness are the best ways to reduce heat illness young athletes.

 Shane M. Miller, M.D. is board certified in pediatrics and sports medicine.
-He is a sports medicine physician at the Center for Excellence in Sports Medicine at Texas Scottish Rite Hospital for Children.
+He is a sports medicine physician at the Center for Excellence in Sports Medicine at Scottish Rite for Children.
 Dr. Miller is a member of the American Academy of Pediatrics Council on Sports Medicine and Fitness.
 He also holds an appointment as Assistant Professor of Orthopedics and Pediatrics at the University of Texas Southwestern Medical School.
 He sees patients for sports injuries including bone, muscle and ligament injuries as well as sports concussions at our North Campus, now in Plano.